unixorn/awesome-zsh-plugins/README.md

 * [cd-ssh](https://github.com/jeffwalter/zsh-plugin-cd-ssh) - `ssh` to a server when you accidentally `cd` to it.
 * [cdbk](https://github.com/MikeDacre/cdbk) - A ZSH plugin to allow easy named directory creation - shortcuts to any directory you want.
 * [cdr](https://github.com/willghatch/zsh-cdr) - Easy setup of cdr for zsh.
+* [change-case](https://github.com/mtxr/zsh-change-case) - Plugin for fast swap between upper and lower case in your command line.
 * [clean-project](https://github.com/wwilsman/zsh-clean-project) - Remove files from projects (automatically by default).
 Useful for keeping `.DS_Store` and `Thumbs.db` files from cluttering your directories.
 * [cmd-architect](https://github.com/psprint/zsh-cmd-architect) - Build commands from what's in history and at prompt, move, delete, add command segments and search history with multi-word queries.
 * [colored-man-pages](https://github.com/ael-code/zsh-colored-man-pages) - Colorize man pages